fatml-res/PIA/README.md

 the implementation of both GraphSAGE and GAT from DGL package: https://github.com/dmlc/dgl

+## Requirements

-To run the code of GNNs, please use the environments and required packages from the links above
+- To run the code of GNNs, please use the environments and required packages from the links above:

+ - for GCN, use PyTorch 0.4 or 0.5, Python 2.7 or 3.6

+ - for GraphSAGE and GAT, import the package of DGL

 ## Step1: